 And, children in healthy, loving homes with married, biological parents can learn to navigate relationships and aim to have a successful marriage for themselves.

-Arguably, if you’re planning to have children, these studies offer plenty of logic as to why marriage is important to raising children.
+Arguably, if you’re planning to have children, these studies offer plenty of logic for the importance of marriage in raising children.

 Domestic Violence and Abuse